LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 # Problem Set 6 (Alternative)

-This assignment is gong to be very similar to the [LunchCode]() studio.
+This problem set is going to be very similar to the [LunchCode]() studio.
 You will create an HTML page with a form that allows the user to interact with an API.

-This time we will use the API to Slack, a chatroom service.
+This time we will use the API to <a href="slack.com" target="_blank">Slack</a>, a chatroom service.
 By filling out the form, users will be able to post messages to a group conversation.

 ### Slack